razonyang/hugo-theme-bootstrap/exampleSite/content/docs/deployment/cloudflare-pages/index.md

 ## 404 Page

-Cloudflare is smart enough to use the best matching 404 pages, even for multilingual sites, and works without additional work.
+Cloudflare is smart enough to use the best matching 404 pages, even for multilingual sites, and works without additional configurations.